Allergies or a Cold: The Final, Definitive Answer

 MORE: The 6 Best Charcoal Face Washes for Every Skin Type

 Annoyingly, though, the answer isn’t so simple, otherwise you’d have already found it by now.
-“I get this question all the time by patients, and unfortunately, there’s really no clear-cut answer, especially since allergies can strike year-round,” says Purvi Parikh, an allergist at Allergy & Asthma Associates of Murray Hill in New York City.
+“I get this question all the time by patients, and unfortunately, there’s really no clear-cut answer, especially since allergies can strike year-round,” says Purvi Parikh, an allergist with the Allergy & Asthma Network.
 Thankfully, though, Parikh notes that there are still a few distinct differences between colds and allergies, so we had her break them down—we kind of begged, actually—for us to help you figure out what’s messing with your body.

 If you’re coughing and wheezing…